openobserve/website4/content/blog/posts/launching-zincobserve.md

 1. High performance engine
    1. ZincObserve is built in Rust, leveraging its high performance.
    1. We use automatic and manual partitioning of data for better performance.
-   1. We also use in-memory caching where we store the compressed data in memory and can store 1 TB of data in under 35 GB RAM (at 30x compression).
+   1. We also use in-memory caching where we store the compressed data in memory and can store 1 TB of data in under 35 GB RAM (at ~30x compression, although you get much higher compression for real life logs).
 1. Advanced features:

    1. Logs, Metrics, Traces, Dashboards, Alerts, Functions, and more.